Benefits of Dynamic Stretching

 Dynamic stretches, in comparison, are controlled movements in which you use your full range of motion to stretch your muscles out.
 These active stretches eliminate the use of force to stretch out your muscles and prepare your muscles, ligaments and other soft tissues for safe performance.

-Dynamic stretching exercises
+Examples of dynamic stretching exercises

 As previously mentioned, you will be doing quite a lot of moving while stretching dynamically.
 Think of the word ‘dynamic’, which refers to a process characterised by constant change, activity, or progress, and how you can incorporate this idea into your warming-up exercises.